MSoup/dave-blog/source/_posts/How-to-Enable-End-to-End-Encryption-Between-Cloudflare-and-Github-Pages.md

 There are 3 steps to active full (strict) encryption:

 1. Create a CNAME record pointing to your GitHub Pages URL (normally looks like <username>.github.io--there is no need to include the repository name).
 This can be done by going to the Cloudflare homepage -> login -> click on your purchased domain -> open up the sidebar -> DNS -> records -> add record -> type: CNAME, name: @, target: <username>.github.io

+At this stage, ensure that you do NOT check the orange cloud (proxy) switch!

 2. In Cloudflare, set the SSL/TLS encryption mode to "Full" or "Full (strict)".
 This can be done by going to the Cloudflare homepage -> login -> click on your purchased domain -> open up the sidebar -> SSL/TLS -> check the box that says: